NS2CDT/ns2_beta/README.md

 - 27/05/2020
     - Revert skulk bite cone to {1.2 x 1.2} (Pre B332)
+    - Mines now only show up on the map for Aliens when parasited or damaged.

 ## Full Changelog:

 - Skulk
     - Bite cone is back to pre B332 days. ({1.2 x 1.2} from {0.8 x 1.2})

+- Mines
+    - Now only show up on the map for Aliens when parasited or damaged.